 The Great Lakes water levels are currently impacted by inflow and outflow from several key areas.
 These include Michigan’s Soo Locks, which regulate the outflow from Lake Superior to Lakes Michigan-Huron.
 In addition, the dredging depth of the St. Clair River north of Detroit also impacts outflow from Lake Huron.

 Thirteen significant diversions transfer water in and out of the Great Lakes basin.
-These diversions support ship goods, generate energy, and provide drinking water to major municipalities.
-All of them contribute to the control of Great Lakes Water Levels.
+These diversions support shipping goods, generating energy, and providing drinking water to major municipalities.
+All of them contribute to controlling Great Lakes Water Levels.

 Listing of Major Great Lakes Water Diversions